-Another Roulette variant which can often drain away your bankroll way too quickly is the progressive versions found online, these will usually force you to place an obligatory side bet to be in which a chance, albeit a miniscule chance, of winning the progressive jackpot, and by having to repeatedly place this additional wager you will lower your winning chances.
+Another Roulette variant which can often drain away your bankroll way too quickly is the progressive versions found online.
+These will usually force you to place an obligatory side bet to be in which a chance, albeit a miniscule chance, of winning the progressive jackpot, and by having to repeatedly place this additional wager you will lower your winning chances.
+Sneaky, right?

-Some Roulette games have unique game playing rules which stand out as player friendly, the one game which instantly comes to mind is the French Roulette game, it boasts, depending on where you play it, one of two different rules known as the La Partage rule and the En Prison rule.
+Some Roulette games have unique game playing rules which stand out as player friendly, with the one game which instantly comes to mind being the French Roulette game. the game boasts, depending on where you play it, one of two different rules known as the La Partage rule and the En Prison rule.

 The La Partage rule will see you getting back half of your even money wagers should that dreaded zero spin in, and if the French Roulette game offers the En Prison rule then your even money wagers are not removed from the table when a zero spins in, instead they remain on the table for the next spin of the Roulette wheel.

-These two rules mean that unlike the American Roulette game which has a house edge of 5.26% or the European Roulette game which boasts a house edge of 2.70% the French Roulette variant has a much smaller house edge of just 1.35% therefore it should be a game you should be seeking to play.
+These two rules mean that, unlike the American Roulette game which has a house edge of 5.26% or the European Roulette game which boasts a house edge of 2.70%, the French Roulette variant has a much smaller house edge of just 1.35% and therefore it should be a game you should be seeking to play.